 In addition to such consequences as license suspension, being convicted of underage drunk driving can have a serious, negative impact on your life and future.
 A mark on your criminal record can affect your opportunities, such as applying for a job or enrolling in certain colleges and universities.

 However, with the help of an experienced criminal defense lawyer, there is a chance you can have your criminal record expunged, your charges reduced, or your entire case dismissed entirely.
-Contact Hager & Schwartz, P.A. and request a free case evaluation today.
+Contact Hager & Schwartz, P.A. and request an immediate case evaluation today.